 - Pick up toys, sticks, and other debris from the yard before mowing, to prevent injuries by a flying object.

-- Never mow in reverse or pull the mower backwards.
-If you must pull the mower backwards, check carefully for children behind you.
+- Never mow in reverse or pull the mower backwards and always check carefully for children behind you.

 - Wear proper attire while mowing, including closed-toed shoes and hearing and eye protection.